 Young workers and apprentices

 Of particular concern are young, inexperienced workers.
 As an employer, you are entrusted to supervise and instruct your apprentices at all times.
-This fact was brought home in a court finding where an ACT company was fined $140,000 after one of its apprentices was injured as a result of a fall at a worksite in August 2013.
-The company were installing solar panels and the apprentice, one of six on site who were left unsupervised, fell from the roof after a ladder slipped from under him.
-It was revealed that he had not received sufficient training and, at the time of the incident, the ladder was not being secured by any means.
-Additionally he had unclipped his safety harness.
+This fact was brought home in a court finding where an WA company was fined $320,000 after one of its 17 year old apprentices was fatally injured as a result of a 12 metre fall at a worksite in 2017.

 Training is vital